kammitama5/kammitama5.github.io/_posts/2024-02-09-Friday-February-9th.md

 - I had coffee with a friend at a coffee shop I have never been to before, which was definitely an experience!
 Three students gave me the whole run-down on how this is "a happening place".
 Thank you for that!
+- I also went on a hike!
+We went to Seaview trail!
+It was a beautiful day!
 - I also got to chat with the Associate Director of the Institute that hosted me, and she is so amazing and inspiring!
 The one thing that everyone keeps asking me since I've arrived is, "when are you finishing up again?", as though they're all waiting to put my suitcase in a barren room, which is hilarious.
 You can see